odoo/documentation/content/developer/reference/frontend/assets.rst

 - `web.assets_frontend`: this bundle is about all that is specific to the public
   website: ecommerce, portal, forum, blog, ...

-- `web.assets_qweb`: all static XML templates used in the backend environment and in the point of sale.

 - `web.qunit_suite_tests`: all javascript qunit testing code (tests, helpers, mocks)